robertdebock/presentations/secrets-management.md

 ## Question 1

-Can you please tell us how you see the presentation's aspects affecting our daily business?
+For what technologies or tools would you require secret managements

 ---

 ## Question 2

-How are you currently managing your passwords?
+Please tell us how a secret management solution affects your business

 ---

 ## Question 3

-How do you see the things just presented to you in your team?
+How are you currently managing your application secrets?

 ---